versionone/VersionOne.SDK.NET.APIClient/README.md

 ```
 Please note that the EnvironmentContext class optionally takes one parameter to afford flexiblity.
 If needed, you can pass in your own implementation of the IModelsAndServices interface.
 However, by default, you do not need to do this.

 In the examples mentioned earlier, there are a few utility methods you should be aware of.
 You will see these methods used in several places throughout the code samples.
-Though it's not critical that you know what these methods do in order to understand how to best use the APIClient library, they may confuse you if you arent' aware of them.
+Though it's not critical that you know what these methods do in order to understand how to best use the APIClient library, they may confuse you if you aren't aware of them.
+These helper methods are:

 ```csharp
 /// <summary>